After visiting Venice on our recent and first trip to Italy, I can tell you that it’s a magical place to see and offers so unique things to do!

 Well, I didn’t know that so finding it out was a nice treat!

-1. Day One In Venice – Check Out Rialto Bridge
+Day 1: Check Out Rialto Bridge

 A lot of people tend to stay near the San Marco neighborhood which is pretty touristy (in my opinion).
 However, there’s a good reason why people choose this area.